-Asparagus can be grown from seed, but it is easier to plant one-year-old dormant plants, known as crowns, in March.
+Asparagus can be grown from seed, but it is easier to plant one-year-old dormant plants, known as crowns, in March or April.

 Keep the asparagus bed weed free by hand, rather than using a hoe, as the shallow roots are easily damaged.
 Mulch the bed in late winter with organic matter such as manure or homemade compost to discourage weeds and to retain moisture.
 Consider covering the bed from autumn to winter with an opaque weed mat to prevent annual weeds germinating.

 In early spring, apply 100g per sq m (3oz per sq yd) of general fertiliser such as Growmore, or fish, blood and bone.
 If growth is weak, repeat this application once harvesting has finished.